sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Security.md

 <br><br>

-### Validate arguments to ensure that the target is allowed by the app.
+### Always validate component arguments to ensure that the target for navigation requests is allowed by the app.

+Although it should be avoided, in case the application uses user input as part of the navigation logic, before executing the `NavigationManager.NavigateTo()` method, the inputs need to be properly validated.
+Otherwise, the application may be redirected to a malicious site.

 ```csharp
 // ToDo: Example